 - Raise the stakes and provide a dinner with your CTC Party.

 - Have your Knights of Saint Andrew (KSA) hold a fundraiser before the CTC and issue a challenge gift to other KSA chapters live during the broadcast on May 21.

 - Share information about the CTC web event in your Valley bulletin.
 Encourage members who cannot attend the special event at the Valley to watch it from home.

-- Backyard Event: Picnic, BBQ, with burgers and dogs and all the side dishes.
-Have a silent auction, raffle gift baskets, or hold a pie sale.
+- Plan a Backyard Event: Picnic, BBQ, with burgers and dogs and all the side dishes.
+Coordinate a silent auction, raffle gift baskets, or hold a pie sale.
 Find yard space for outdoor events with horseshoes, bocce ball, or badminton.

 - Hold an open house for Masons who are not yet members of the Scottish Rite.
 Use the event to generate interest in the Rite and to raise funds for the House of the Temple and your Orient charity.

 - Promote CTC at ALL meetings and activities between now and May 21.

 - Set a goal amount for your Valley to raise and make a donation as a collective group.
 We will recognize your Valley on air—a challenge could spur on other Valleys!